The Best Neighborhoods in Raleigh, NC:

 Without further ado, here are the top picks (In no specific order) for the Best Neighborhoods in Raleigh:

-Located east of downtown, Raleigh, Oakwood is a historic district that dates back to the 1800s.
-The neighborhood is loaded with incredible oak trees.
+Located in downtown, Raleigh, Oakwood is a historic district that dates back to the 1800s.
+It's important to note that the neighborhood wasn't always a great place to live and it took time to really develop into something special.
+The Oakwood neighborhood is loaded with incredible oak trees.
 It is a popular area among professionals working in downtown, Raleigh particularly among the people moving to Raleigh.
 In this neighborhood, you will find all types of Real Estate, from restored Grand Victorians built in the 1800s, to newly constructed homes.

 It’s one of Raleigh’s more expensive neighborhoods because of it’s proximity to downtown and historic culture.
 Here you can view Oakwood homes for sale in Raleigh.